A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: Additional Case Studies

 Scattering from dust on the optical surfaces has been long speculated as an important contributor to the wide-angle PSF (e.g., \citealt{1996PASP..108..699R}). \cite{2002A&A...384..763M} has investigated temporal variations of the extended PSF wing.
 However, the measurements were separated by three months, and thus it is unclear whether/how dust plays a role in conditioning the wide-angle PSF shape.

-As has already been noted, we obtained images of the open cluster M44 on two closely separated nights: data from the first night was taken one day before the seasonal lens cleaning, when the lenses were rather dirty; data obtained on the second night was taken shortly after a lens cleaning.
+As has already been noted, we obtained images of the open cluster M44 on two closely separated nights: data from the first night were taken one day before the seasonal lens cleaning, when the lenses were rather dirty; data obtained on the second night were taken shortly after the lens cleaning.
 Both observing nights were clear, though it is not possible to control every atmospheric factor.
 However, by taking data on closely separated observing nights, we expect atmospheric conditions that vary on a longer timescale to be similar.

 Figure \ref{fig:m44-1229_image} displays the central cutout of the M44 image from the first night.
 This should be compared with the image from the second night in Figure \ref{fig:m44-1231_image}, which has been scaled identically.
-It is clear from visual inspection that the wide-angle PSF is more extended before lens cleaning (Figure \ref{fig:m44-1229_image}) than that after lens cleaning (Figure \ref{fig:m44-1231_image}).
+It is clear from visual inspection that the wide-angle PSF is more extended before lens cleaning (Figure \ref{fig:m44-1229_image}) than after lens cleaning (Figure \ref{fig:m44-1231_image}).

-In Figure \ref{fig:psf_m44_2} we show the wide-angle PSF modelled from the two nights of data.
-The two Dragonfly PSFs are similar out to 2-3$\arcmin$, both of which follow a power law of $r^{-3.5}$ out to around 1$\arcmin$ and then flatten out to a power law of $r^{-2.8}$.
+In Figure \ref{fig:psf_m44_2} we show the wide-angle PSF modeled from the two nights of data.
+The two Dragonfly PSFs are similar out to 2$\arcmin$--3$\arcmin$, both of which follow a power law of $r^{-3.5}$ out to around 1$\arcmin$ and then flatten out to a power law of $r^{-2.8}$.
 Beyond 3$\arcmin$, there is noticeable difference between the PSFs obtained on the two nights.
 Although they both show flattening, the PSF from the first night becomes much shallower ($n=1.35$) than the one on the second night ($n=1.9$). {Therefore, our leading hypothesis is that lens cleanliness is an important element (and may be the leading element), amongst the various factors conditioning the wide-angle PSF.
 The relative importance of these factors may vary from night to night and will be investigated in our future studies}.

 In effect, the PSF has a secular degradation as dust accumulates on the optics.
 For this reason, combining/analyzing low surface brightness imaging data obtained over a wide period of time should take this potential secular change in the wide-angle PSF under advisement.
 Careful attention to optical cleanliness is needed to achieve the optimal level of scattered light suppression for low surface brightness imaging.
 In any case, our approach to PSF modeling offers some prospect for correcting the secular degradation of the wide-angle PSF once it has been well modeled and if telescope internal factors dominate over atmospheric conditions, which will be explored in a future paper.